TheOdinProject/curriculum/foundations/javascript_basics/fundamentals-5.md

 As an example of what we mean, let's consider a `sumOfTripledEvens` function.
 It will:

-- Take in an array
+1. Take in an array.
-- For every even number, it will triple it
+1. For every even number, it will triple it.
-- Then it will sum all those even numbers
+1. Then it will sum all those even numbers.

 Can you try thinking of how you could implement a function like that using pseudocode?